Personalized incentives as feedback design in generalized Nash equilibrium problems: Conclusion and Outlook

 We have shown that a suitable design of parametric personalized incentives is crucial to compute (or track in a neighbourhood) \gls{GNE} in nonmonotone \gls{GNEP} characterized by symmetric interactions among agents, both in static and time-varying setting.
 First, the designed functionals act as regularization terms of the agents' cost functions, thus allowing the agents for the practical computation of a \gls{v-GNE} at each outer iteration of the proposed two-layer algorithm.
 Then, they provide a mean to boost the convergence of the algorithm in the stationary case, or to adjust the asymptotic error obtained in a time-varying setting.
 In the static case, the proposed algorithm converges to a \gls{GNE} by exploiting the asymptotic consistency bounds characterizing standard learning procedures for the coordinator, such as \gls{ls} or \gls{gp} , while in a time-varying setting our metric for assessing convergence asymptotically behaves as $O(1)$, and hence the semi-decentralized scheme allows the agents to track a \gls{GNE} in a neighbourhood of adjustable size.

-Future research directions may include, but are not limited to, the design of other possible parametric personalized incentives with gains and step-sizes tailored for each agent, as well as non-parametric ones, in which the pseudo-gradient mappings are directly learned through, e.g., neural networks.
-As frequently happens in practice, the case of possibly approximate computation of a \gls{v-GNE} at item \texttt{(S2)} may be explored, also working towards the relaxation of the symmetric interaction requirement, thus not implicitly considering a potential game.
+Future research directions may include for instance the design of other possible parametric personalized incentives, as well as non-parametric ones, in which the pseudo-gradient mappings are directly learned through, e.g., neural networks.
+The case of possibly approximate computation of a \gls{v-GNE} at item \texttt{(S2)} may be explored, also working towards the relaxation of the symmetric interaction requirement.